wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab9/lab9.md

 51. Click Save

-    !!!Note
-        Now permissions have been assigned to specific groups to see specific sets.
+As permissions have been assigned to specific groups to see specific sets.
 We have also assigned member permissions to specific groups so individual system permissions do not need to be assigned individually.
 Now let's confirm the permissions, using the same accounts we worked with at the beginning of the exercise.

 52. Using Google Chrome Menu, establish a New Incognito Window so you can login as each of the users (on the following page) to confirm the information in the table.